Citing

 RefWorks

-- Import references from databases and webpages.
+- Import references from databases and websites.

-- Organize references into folders.
+- Organise references in folders.

-Things to consider before you start using RefWorks
+Before you start using RefWorks

 - Allow pop-ups.